jfdenise/eap-coolstore-monolith/README.md

 `oc apply -f sso-config.yml`

-Run `oc get route keycloak` and update KEYCLOAK_URL value is cm.yaml with correct route for SSO, may take a few attempts
+Run `oc get route keycloak` and update KEYCLOAK_URL value in cm.yaml with correct route for SSO, may take a few attempts for route to be created.

 ## Deploy postgreSQL database